Do you remember the foolish stories of Don Quixote?

 Campo de Criptana has ten windmills, some of them as old as the Cervantes novel.
 The old town (Barrio Albaicìn) is a fascinating place of old whitewashed single-storey houses and silent streets.
 You walk through them to get to the top of the hill where the windmills stand.

-Which one do you think was the real locations for don Quixote’s foolish adventures?
+Which one do you think was the real location for don Quixote’s foolish adventures?

 Do you know you can send any of my images as an e-card?